This page explains:

 An entity is a person or set of associated persons which, under s73(4) of the Act, includes:

-- A private company and trustee where a company or a majority shareholder or director of the company is a beneficiary of the trust (not including a public unit trust scheme) of which the trustee is a trustee.
+- a private company and trustee where the company or a majority shareholder or director of the company is a beneficiary of the trust (not including a public unit trust scheme) of which the trustee is a trustee

 Tracing interests in corporations